-- Click Import Domain. - Repeat step 3 and 4 to import other domains. - Copy the \$SOURCE\WIKI\HOME/attachments directory from Oracle Wiki Server 10.1.3.2 to the \$WIKI\HOME/attachments directory on Oracle WebCenter Wiki and Blog Server 11g. - 9.
-Restart the server to which Oracle WebCenter Wiki and Blog Server 11g is deployed.
+- 7. Click Import Domain. - 8.
+Repeat step 3 and 4 to import other domains. - 9.
+Attachments associated with wiki pages are stored in a separate directory named attachments.
+If you want to migrate attachments, copy the \$10g_WIKI HOME/attachments directory from the 10.1.3.2 or 10.1.3.4 version of your wiki server to the \$11g_WIKI_HOME/attachments directory on Oracle WebCenter Wiki and Blog Server 11g.

+By default, the attachment feature is disabled on Oracle WebCenter Wiki and Blog Server 11g.
+You can enable this feature by using the Administration mode.

+10. Restart the server to which Oracle WebCenter Wiki and Blog Server 11g is deployed.